Introduction to Python

 We now create two files inside

-!mkdir mi_paquete_de_python!touch mi_paquete_de_python/modulo1.py mi_paquete_de_python/modulo2.py
+!touch mi_paquete_de_python/modulo1.py mi_paquete_de_python/modulo2.py

-And we write on them
+And we write in them

-!mkdir mi_paquete_de_python!touch mi_paquete_de_python/modulo1.py mi_paquete_de_python/modulo2.py%%writefile mi_paquete_de_python/modulo1.pydef funcion1():print("Hola desde la función 1 del módulo 1")def funcion2():print("Hola desde la función 2 del módulo 1")
+%%writefile mi_paquete_de_python/modulo1.pydef funcion1():print("Hola desde la función 1 del módulo 1")def funcion2():print("Hola desde la función 2 del módulo 1")

 Overwriting mi_paquete_de_python/modulo1.py